Last Updated on April 4, 2021 by Jim Ferri

 As are the dumplings you’ll find there, New York’s Chinatown is world renown.

-Why not turn your lunchtime into an adventure by searching for the best dumplings in Chinatown, as we did in the post about A Quest for the Best Dumplings in Chinatown?
+So why not turn your New York in the winter lunchtime into an adventure by searching for the best dumplings in Chinatown, as we did in the post about A Quest for the Best Dumplings in Chinatown?

-You’ll find Chinatown on the Lower East Side, just south of Little Italy.
+The best thing to do is just wander about Chinatown until you find a restaurant to your liking .
 If you want to make your visit extra special, visit during Chinese New Year.

 Take a Tour of Grand Central Station